actsasrob/lircdo_ask/README.md

 ## Testing

-### Install mocha
+### Install jest and virtual-alexa
-    npm install -g mocha
+    npm install -g jest virtual-alexa

+### Execute the jest tests from the test directory: e.g.
+    cd  <top level project directory>
+    ./test/testit.sh

+### Ask simulate scripts
+    Pairing/unpairing the lircdo server takes time.
+The ask_simulate_scripts/pair\*.sh scripts demonstrate how test multi-step dialogs including how to pair and unpair the lircdo server.

 Execute the "ask simulate" scripts in the ask_simulate_scripts directory from the top-level project directory: e.g.

+    cd  <top level project directory>
     ./ask_simulate_scripts/pair.sh

-**NOTE:** If you look at the contents of the scripts in the ask_simulate_scripts directory you may notice the Alexa skill is invoked as "open baba zoo" instead of "open lircdo".
-This is because I have created a second Alexa skill with invocation name "baba zoo" paired with with its own lircdo server/service which I use for test purposes only.
-This allows me to do testing, and in particular, run bulk mocha tests, without causing my main lircdo server/service to emit many IR signals to my home audio/video equipment.

-## Execute the mocha tests from the test directory: e.g.
-    cd test
-    ./testit.sh

 ## Credit

-   Big thanks to Oscar Merry and the excellent Advanced Alexa course over at [A CLOUD GURU](https://acloud.guru/) Source code for this project borrowed from: https://github.com/MerryOscar/voice-devs-lessons
+   Big thanks to Oscar Merry and the excellent Advanced Alexa course over at [A CLOUD GURU](https://acloud.guru/) Source code for the ask sdk v1 version of this project borrowed from: https://github.com/MerryOscar/voice-devs-lessons.

+  The skill was completely re-written to use the ask sdk v2.
+Much of the source code was borrowed from the [sample Pet Match](https://github.com/alexa/skill-sample-nodejs-petmatch) and the [sample High Low Game](https://github.com/alexa/skill-sample-nodejs-highlowgame) GitHub projects.
+A big Thank You to the Alexa skill development team for those sample projects.